-What does it take to confront denial?
-Too often, it’s when something bad happens — something really painful and harsh.
-A parent wakes up, and realizes the damage their own behavior has caused.
+What does it take to stop living in denial?
+Too often, it’s when something really painful or dramatic happens.

-You fly into a rage, and hit that child that you adore.
-Your son starts smoking weed — he doesn’t know how to fit in with kids that are achieving in school.
-Your 13 year-old daughter sleeps with her boyfriend — she’s angry and confused after the divorce, and he’s “there” for her.
+You fly into a rage and hit that child that you adore.
+Your son starts smoking weed because he doesn’t know how to fit in with kids that are achieving in school.
+Your 13 year-old daughter sleeps with her boyfriend; she’s angry and confused after the divorce, and he’s “there” for her.
 You get a DWI, after one of those times that you were getting relaxed.

 Confronting denial takes being brutally honest with yourself.
 It means admitting your mistakes and being willing to be scared and vulnerable.

 To recognize and cope with the way things really are, what your choices have created, and what your children need from you may be hard.
 But it’s immensely freeing once you’ve accepted it.